 - Vendor independence: No lock-in concerns with self-managed infrastructure

-Operational Requirements:
+Operational requirements:

 - Development resources: Manual security implementation and compliance infrastructure

-When to Consider
+When to consider

-4. Docker MCP Gateway: Container-Native MCP Server Management
+4. Docker MCP gateway

-Container-Native Advantages:
+Container-Native advantages:

 - Familiar security models: Docker-based isolation patterns for operations teams